 The Halifax Regional Municipality is not responsible for loss, damage, injury or any other type of incident or claim arising from the creation, operation, products or site of the garden in this open space.
 The Municipality has the authority to stop any activities they see which are unsafe.
 The Halifax Regional Municipality does not provide insurance to the volunteer organizations.
-For information on risk management review the Nova Scotia Volunteer Protection Act visit www.gov.ns.ca/legislature/legc/ and contact an insurance agent.
-The applicant organization must have a plan to promote safety and to minimize any risk to its volunteers and participants.
+For information on risk management review the Nova Scotia Volunteer Protection Act at https://nslegislature.ca/legc/bills/58th_2nd/3rd_read/b098.htm The garden group must have a plan to promote safety and to minimize any risk to its volunteers and participants.